A blog about writing catchy jingles for your business, product, podcast, or brand.

 Do you have what it takes to be a jingle writer?

-Jingles are a great way to promote a business, product, podcast or brand.
-A catchy jingle can be the difference between selling an item and having no one show any interest in it.
+Jingles are a great way to promote a business, product, podcast, or brand.
+A catchy jingle can be the difference between selling an item and having no one interested.
 A catchy jingle can also be a great way to advertise your company.
-By writing a catchy jingle, you can create an image in people’s minds about what your business is like.
-This can help get people interested in what you have to offer and encourage them to come see for themselves.
+By writing a catchy jingle, you can create an image of what people’s business is like in people’s minds.
+This can help interest people in your offer and encourage them to see for themselves.

 1: Start your jingle off with a basic melody.

 You may also want to consider using a chord progression that repeats throughout the song, which makes it easy for listeners to follow along.
-For example, the chorus of “We Are The World” is written in the key of G major and uses only three chords.
+For example, the chorus of “We Are The World” is” written in the k “y of G major and uses only three chords.
 The next step is to write the lyrics.
-You may want to start with an outline of each verse and chorus, which will help you stay focused on your message while writing.
+You may want to start with an outline of each verse and chorus, which will help you focus on your message while writing.
 In many cases, this will be similar to a traditional song structure:

 -chorus